FreeCell: Solver complexity

 The FreeCell game has a constant number of cards.
 This implies that in constant time, a person or computer could list all of the possible moves from a given start configuration and discover a winning set of moves or, assuming the game cannot be solved, the lack thereof.
-To perform an interesting complexity analysis one must construct a generalized version of the FreeCell game with 4 × n cards.
-This generalized version of the game is NP-complete; it is unlikely that any algorithm more efficient than a brute-force search exists that can find solutions for arbitrary generalized FreeCell configurations.
+To perform an interesting complexity analysis, one must construct a generalized version of the FreeCell game with 4 × n cards.
+This generalized version of the game is NP-complete; it is unlikely that any algorithm more efficient than a brute-force search exists which can find solutions for arbitrary generalized FreeCell configurations.

 There are 52! (i.e., 52 factorial), or approximately 8×10^67, distinct deals.
 However, some games are effectively identical to others because suits assigned to cards are arbitrary or columns can be swapped.
 After taking these factors into account, there are approximately 1.75×10^64 distinct games.